 Mental health requires long-term community-owned models.
 We believe in local leadership to develop and ultimately drive these models forward.
 Community leaders possess the contextual expertise, trust, and social capital required for long-lasting and impactful work.

-Through our collaborative approach, Brio contributes key inputs as necessary: a design process, toolkit, strategic and clinical expertise, evaluation, and plans for sustainability.
-The result of this collaboration is a proven, effective model that is available to vulnerable populations and training that brings revenue for our partners.
+Through our collaborative approach, Brio contributes inputs as necessary: a design process, toolkit, strategic and clinical support, evaluation, and plans for sustainability.
+The result of this collaboration is a proven, effective model that is available to vulnerable populations and training that increases mission impact for our partners.
 Once the hands-on partnership program has ended, partners join our global network for continued collaboration.

 Each community solution addresses key components of a functioning mental health system.
 Once the specific mental health need is identified, we apply Brio’s framework to the solution that is designed.
 With each partnership, we have three aims: